Rubbing Noise While Driving – What Is It?

 There May Be Nothing Seriously Wrong With Your Car

 Should the mechanics you had take a look at your car confirm that nothing serious is going on with your car you can actually fix this yourself.
-Here’s what you need: a large apron and a can of silicon spray.
+Here’s what you need: a large apron and a can of silicone spray.
 This is what you do: when you start hearing the noise, stop and pull over.
-Then you take the can of silicon spray and spray in the little gap between the steering wheel and steering column.
+Then you take the can of silicone spray and spray in the little gap between the steering wheel and steering column.
 The noise should go away instantly, granted that was the source.

 If the Noise doesn’t Go Away, Take it Back to the Shop